Who: Kids (ages 12 – 18) interested in improving athletic performance, specifically strength, speed and mobility

 A 2 or 3 day/week comprehensive 60-minute program that is designed for athletes of all sports.
 The first 30 minutes of the workout is spent on movement which includes, stretching, activation, active warm up, linear and lateral speed development, quickness, plyometrics (jumping), and core strengthening.
 The second part of the workout is dedicated to explosive power using kettlebells, increasing overall body strength and various forms of conditioning.

 The workout consists of functionally sound movement training, strength training and conditioning with a strong focus on basic and proper technique.
 The workout becomes progressively more challenging once basic techniques have been mastered.
-All groups are lead by our qualified staff members to allow maximum attention.

 - SPEED – Acceleration, Deceleration, Linear and Lateral Movement Techniques, Running Mechanics, Footwork